Sjors/nado-book/appendix/more_episodes.md

 In this episode, we explain what Bitcoin Improvement Proposals (BIPs) are, and how the BIP process works.
 We discuss why the BIP process is a useful, yet non-binding convention within Bitcoin’s technical community.

-First we explain what a BIP is exactly— and what it isn't.
+First we explain what a BIP is exactly— and what it isn’t.
 We also explain that only improvements to Bitcoin software that affect other projects require a BIP.
 We then dive into the history of the BIP process a little bit, noting that the format was introduced by Libbitcoin developer Amir Taaki, and later updated by Bitcoin Knots maintainer Luke-jr.

 Finally, we explain how the BIP process itself works — that is, how a proposal can be turned into a BIP and eventually be implemented in software.
 We also briefly explain how the BIP process could become corrupted, and why that wouldn’t be a very big deal.